TomacBarin/WeatherApp_BoilerRoom/README.md

 ## Goal

-Our goal as frontend developers is to build an appealing and functional GUI
+Our goal as frontend developers is to build an appealing and functional GUI, ready to implement the final code conducted by the system developer team.

+### Notes

+The interface will be intentionally simplistic in nature,